Leader Staff Writer

 “I think it’s really good to stand up for the ones that you love,” Jasmyne said, “And, it’s been kind of hard for me at times.”

-She is half-black, Samantha said.
+She is bi-racial, Samantha said.
 “We’re here so she understands it is okay to be herself.
 She is a special human being and she matters, just like every other person, she matters.”

 Samantha grew up in Detroit, but moved to Oxford her sophomore year in high school.
 The transition from a diverse area to a majority-white town was difficult.
 “I was told, I was forewarned I would have a hard time here.
 And I saw hard times but there were also people who loved on me.”